 You are allowed to place your wagers on any betting position on the layout, including the zero, and if you wish to place more than one chip on any single betting position make sure that you stack them neatly one on top of the other to avoid confusion.

-Something you should be aware of is that in some online casinos and most local casinos, only the profit is handed directly to the player.
+Something you should be aware of is that in some online casinos and most local casinos, only the net win is handed directly to the player.
 The bet that won remains on the table and it is your responsibility to take it off if you do not wish to repeat the wager.

 Hints and Tips

 When you are playing at a busy table and have difficulty reaching across the table to place a bat due to other players being in the way, the croupier will be more than happy to place them for you.
 Just hand over your chips and tell them which positions you want them to be placed on.

 For the best chance of winning you need to make sure you track down the best Roulette available.
 This will mean you can forget about playing variants such as the American Roulette game, which boasts a massive house edge thanks to its second zero; along with other games such a Mini Roulette which has an even bigger house edge.